 THIS IS THE WORLD: A GLOBAL TREASURY, by Miroslav Sasek

 It would be impossible to put together a series of nonfiction travel books for kids without mentioning the “This Is” books.
 The collection is colorfully yet simply illustrated, with fun facts and a charming, vintage feel.
 The compilation is perfect for a virtual trip around the world.
 I love this treasury that has snippets from various different places, but all of the individual books are excellent, as well.

-IF YOU LIKED THIS POST ABOUT TRAVEL BOOKS FOR KIDS, YOU MIGHT LIKE THESE POSTS, TOO:
+IF YOU LIKED THESE NONFICTION BOOKS FOR KIDS, YOU MIGHT LIKE THESE POSTS, TOO: